Florence Nightingale (1915 film): Reaction and analysis

-A positive review of the film appeared in the trade magazine, The Bioscope, it began by emphasising that the film was timely and beneficial to Britain's war effort.
-It also praised the film's technical merits; "the costumes of the early and mid-Victorians add greatly to the pictorial aspect of the subject.
-Some of the scenes in the hospital at Scutari, show very striking effects of light and shade."
-The review commented that the lead actor, Elizabeth Risdon, gave "a highly meritorious performance" but that her acting could have been better in some of the earlier scenes.
+A positive review of Florence Nightingale appeared in the trade magazine The Bioscope.
+It began by emphasising that the film was timely and beneficial to Britain's war effort.
+It also praised the film's technical merits noting that the costumes were historically accurate and that certain scenes "show very striking effects of light and shade."
+The reviewer praised the performance of the lead actor, Elizabeth Risdon, but felt that her acting could have been better in some of the earlier scenes.
 It concluded that the film was of "undeniable interest and cannot fail to be received with universal favour".
-The Fife Free Press, a local newspaper, was also complimentary, stating "Mr Farquhar [a local cinema owner] has booked another great picture of historical fame ...
-This magnificent film detailing the life and work of the Lady of the Lamp gives a splendid picture history of the stirring and eventful war in the Crimea ...
-Full of war's excitement and pathos, 'Florence Nightingale' occupies a place which ought to appeal to all, especially at the present time."
-A 1915 review in an American trade magazine, Variety, praised the film, commenting "It was a fine idea to place before the general public the life of that wonderful woman whose name will go down to history as one of the greatest humanitarians who ever lived ...
-This beautiful film with so pure a subject would make a welcome addition to any picture program."
-However, it criticised the film for not mentioning the Red Cross, or Nightingale's pet parrot "which died the day she left it behind".
+The Fife Free Press was also complimentary describing the film as exciting, contemporary and likely to be popular.
+A review in an American trade magazine, Variety, praised the film, describing it as "beautiful" and about a good subject.
+However, it criticised the film for not mentioning the Red Cross, or Nightingale's pet parrot which had died when she was separated from it.

-The film was discussed in a 1987 academic paper on depictions of Florence Nightingale in the media.
+The film was discussed in a 1983 academic paper on depictions of Florence Nightingale in the media.
 The article comments that the film depicted Nightingale as a heroic figure and focused on her desire to help others.
-It suggests that the film reinforced Nightingale's prominence in collective memory and may have helped to persuade certain young women to volunteer for the British Red Cross.
+It suggests that the film reinforced Nightingale's prominence in collective memory and may have helped to persuade certain young women to volunteer to care for wounded British soldiers on behalf of the British Red Cross.
 A 2006 biography of Maurice Elvey commented that Florence Nightingale was one of a group of biographical films he made at around the same time which "reveal a Janus-faced director, working firmly in a tradition of Victorian hagiography, but clearly searching for contemporary relevance.
 They show some startlingly modern touches of associative editing and a facility for location and crowd scenes."